sebastian-mora/ruse_website/blogs/private-link/index.md

 Once the resources are built, a service name is outputted for the Service Endpoint.
 This service name will be shared with clients or internal accounts to identify the internal services and request access from a client perspective.

+All the code can be found on [Github](https://github.com/sebastian-mora/private-link-example)

 ## Access Controls Via Resource Policy

 Controlling access to the Private Link service endpoint is essential for ensuring secure and authorized communication.
 This is achieved through the use of a Resource Policy, providing a powerful means to define and manage access at a granular level.
-With Resource Policies, you can specify access scopes, whether to AWS accounts or roles.
+With Resource Policies, you can specify access scopes to AWS accounts or roles.
 This centralized approach not only enhances security but also offers an auditable management interface for the specific service you intend to share.

-**WARNING**:

-Inputting "\*" will grant everyone permission to access the endpoint service and configure the endpoint service to accept all requests, your load balancer will be public even if it has no public IP address.

-Furthermore, the default behavior of requiring approval for connection requests adds an extra layer of control.
-This additional mechanism ensures that every connection is scrutinized and approved, contributing to a robust access governance model.
-By incorporating Resource Policies and connection request approvals, you establish a strong foundation for secure, controlled, and auditable access to your shared services.

-Some examples of valid arns
+Some examples of valid arns are

 ```text
 arn:aws:iam::account_id:root